Please feel free to contact us. We want to hear from you.

 Upon graduation from Tarleton State University, Kali went to work for the American Paint Horse Association serving as Director of Amateur Activities.
 While working for APHA, she strengthened her skills in event production and management before moving to Austin, Texas, in 2007 to work for the Mustang Heritage Foundation.
 Since 2007, she has taken on leadership in every area of the Foundation’s work.
 She has served in many roles during her time with the Foundation including administrative support, program development, event and program coordinator and Director of Operations.
 She most recently assumed the position of Executive Director in 2013.
 She has a passion for the western lifestyle and the American Mustang.
 As the Executive Director she keeps the Foundation on task and works to continue creating and implementing innovative programs that will encourage the training and adoption of mustangs.

-Stormy Mullins attended Texas A&M University earning a bachelor’s degree in animal science and then attended Tarleton State University, where he graduated with a master’s of science in teaching.
-Upon graduation, his career path lead him to education, where he spent 27 years as an Agricultural Science instructor at the high school level while also judging rodeos for more than 25 years.
-In 2003, he had the opportunity to combine his knowledge of rodeo with his education background when he was recruited as rodeo coach at Weatherford College.
-About 7 years ago, he met clinician Chris Cox, and they became fast friends.
-Stormy began managing the ranch and equine operations at Chris Cox Horsemanship Company.
-Though he is no longer managing the day-to-day operations at the ranch, he continues to share his knowledge with students at Chris Cox Clinics and Begin the Journey Clinics.
-Stormy began working full time for the Mustang Heritage Foundation in 2010.
-Stormy aids in every aspect of event and program management as well as future program development.
-With his knowledge of horses, livestock event judging and production, coaching, and education, he is a great asset to the Mustang Heritage Foundation team.
+Stormy Mullins attended Texas A&M University earning a bachelor’s degree in animal science and attended Tarleton State University, where he graduated with a master’s of science in teaching.
+He spent 27 years as an Agricultural Science instructor at the high school level while also judging rodeos for more than 25 years.
+In 2003, he was recruited as rodeo coach at Weatherford College.
+Soon after he met clinician Chris Cox, and began managing the ranch and equine operations at Chris Cox Horsemanship Company.
+He is a great asset to the MHF team.